The following info will provide assistance to setup your FLEXlm server.

 VERY IMPORTANT TIPS:

 - Only use an Altia version of the lmgrd program from the Altia software installation "flexlm" folder.
-On Windows Vista/7/8/10, only use lmgrd_vista.exe from the "flexlm" folder.
-On Windows XP, only use lmgrd.exe from the "flexlm" folder.
+The lmgrd program is the FLEXlm license manager daemon program.
+On Windows Vista/7/8/10/etc, only use lmgrd_vista.exe from the flexlm folder.
+On Windows XP, only use lmgrd.exe from the flexlm folder.
 Other versions usually do not work correctly with Altia's ALTIALMD process.

 Introduction to an Altia floating license file